mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 echo 'mkdir ../concatReads' >> downloadReads.sh
 echo 'cp *.gz ../concatReads' >> downloadReads.sh
 echo 'cd ../concatReads' >> downloadReads.sh

+# NOTE: ONLY INCLUDE ABOVE LINE IF YOU HAVE '-2' IN YOUR FILENAMES: this removes the '-2' in filenames from duplicate samples for downstream merging
 echo 'for file in *.gz; do mv "${file}" "${file/-2/}"; done' >> downloadReads.sh

-# ONLY INCLUDE ABOVE LINE IF YOU HAVE '-2' IN YOUR FILENAMES: this removes the '-2' in filenames from duplicate samples for downstream merging
+# NOTE: This replaces any sample numbers with the three digit version
 echo "for file in *.fastq.gz; do echo $file | awk -F_ '{ printf("%03d_%s\n", $1, substr($0, index($0, $2))); }' | xargs -I{} mv $file {}; done" >> downloadReads.sh
-# this replaces any sample numbers with the three digit version

 echo 'mergeReads.sh -o mergeTemp' >> downloadReads.sh
 # -o is the directory to put output files in